 Altitude: 900 – 2,000 meters

 Varietal: Typica, Caturra, Pache, Mondo Novo, Bourbon, Catuai and Catimor

 Process: Wet processed, Sun Dried

-: Cooperativa de Servicios Multiples Sol y Café Ltda (Coop Sol y Café) was established in March of 2008 to unite over 1,000 farmers, including rice and cacao producers.
-The co-op was formed to collectively make agronomic and economic decisions, to construct new, creative marketing tactics, to protect the environment, and to help the communities and the families develop and progress.
-The members of Coop Sol y Café continue to work towards sustainable development for the future.
-The group is both Fair Trade and Rainforest Alliance certified and a quarter of their social premiums are dedicated to improving production and protecting the environment.
+: Peru offers a well-balanced, clean cup with a buttery mouthfeel and citrusy acidity.
+Cooperativa de Servicios Multiples Sol y Café Ltda (Coop Sol y Café) was established in March of 2008 to unite over 1,000 farmers.
+This included rice and cacao producers.
+The co-op was originally formed to collectively make agronomic and economic decisions.
+The group is both Fair Trade and a quarter of their social premiums are dedicated to improving production and protecting the environment.
 Learn More…

 Sumatra Permata Gayo

 Varietal: Mandheling Typica, Bourbon, Catimor, Timon hybrid Process: Wet-hulled

 : The Permata Gayo cooperative was formed in 2006 by 50 coffee farmers throughout the Aceh region of Sumatra.
 The purpose was to focus on organic farming, which would not only benefit the well-being of their communities, but also raise valuable premiums to rebuild areas damaged by civil war and natural disasters.
 In 2007, the cooperative earned organic certification from the USDA and in 2008 became Fairtrade certified.
 Today, Permata Gayo has over 2,500 members and uses Fair Trade premiums to purchase agricultural tools and invest in soil conservation.
 Learn more…